Primary Practicum in Rational Emotive Behavior Therapy - Online Course

 Open to psychologists, counselors, social workers, physicians, nurses, and graduate students.
 The minimum qualification for certificate candidacy is a master’s degree in psychology or counseling, M.S.W., M.D., R.N., or an equivalent degree based on the regulations of the jurisdiction where one practices.
 Proof of degree or license must accompany the registration form.

 Albert Ellis Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Albert Ellis Institute is approved by The State Education Departments State Board for Social Work.
 The Albert Ellis Institute maintains responsibility for this program and its content.

 Albert Ellis Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5145.
 Programs that do not qualify for NBCC credit are clearly identified.
 Albert Ellis Institute is solely responsible for all aspects of the programs.

-Albert Ellis Institute is recognized by the New York State Education Department’s (NYSED) State Board for Social Workers as an approved provider of continuing education for licensed social workers #0131.
+Albert Ellis Institute is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0131.